hik8hik/190815160002010211051404/README.md

 > > ```bash
 > > npm install
 > > ```
-> >
+>
-> > Now lets create a env file to hold our environment secrets.
+> Now lets create a env file to hold our environment secrets.
+>
+> > Go to the project root and add a file named cnfig.env
+> > Inside it add the following:

 ```bash
 yarn